Andrew Campbell (computer scientist)

-Andrew Thomas Campbell (born May 15, 1959) is a computer scientist who works in the field of ubiquitous computing.
-He is best known for his research on mobile sensing, applied machine learning and human behavioral modeling.
+Andrew Thomas Campbell (born 15 May 1959) is a computer scientist who works in the field of ubiquitous computing.
+He is best known for his research on mobile sensing, applied machine learning, mental health and human behavioral modeling.

 Campbell is the Albert Bradley 1915 Third Century professor in computer science at Dartmouth College.
 He joined Dartmouth Computer Science in 2005 after spending 10 years as a professor of Electrical Engineering at Columbia University.
 Prior to being on the faculty at Columbia, Campbell spent 10 years in the software industry working on the research and development of wireless networks and operating systems.
 He has worked on digital health as a visiting research scientist in the Android group at Google and at Verily Life Sciences.

-Campbell has received a number of awards including the ACM SIGMOBILE Test of Time Paper Award for pioneering sensing and machine learning on smartphones.
+Campbell has received a number of awards including the ACM SIGMOBILE Test of Time Paper Award for pioneering sensing and machine learning on smartphones and the ACM Ubicomp 10-year Impact Award for paving the way for numerous efforts in the area of stress detection from sensory data and also for pioneering the integration of mental health research with mobile data mining.

 Personal life

-Campbell was born in Coventry, England on May 15, 1959.
+Campbell was born in Coventry, England, on 15 May 1959.
 He received a BSc in Mechanical Engineering from Aston University (1981) and then an MSc. in Computer Science from City, University of London.
 He worked in the software industry for a decade in England, the Netherlands and the USA before returning to university.
 He received his PhD in Computer Science from Lancaster University (1996).

 He started as an assistant professor of Electrical Engineering at Columbia University in 1996 and was promoted to an associated professor with tenure in 2003.
 After a sabbatical year as a visiting professor at Cambridge University, he joined Dartmouth College in 2005.
 In 2018, he was named the Albert Bradley 1915 Third Century professor at Dartmouth College.